The Lichtenbaum-Quillen dimension of complex varieties: General Results

 \subsection{Two results of Pedrini and Weibel}

-Pedrini and Weibel's purpose in \cite{pw_surfaces} and \cite{pw_varieties} was to use the Quillen--Lich\-ten\-baum conjecture to describe the K-theory of smooth complex varieties, not just with finite coefficients but with integral coefficients.
-The following proposition, which will use in \S\ref{fano_3folds}, \S\ref{cubic_gm_sec}, and \S\ref{cubic_5fold_sec}, is a reworking of their \cite[Example 6.7]{pw_surfaces} and \cite[Thm.~C]{pw_varieties}, and goes back to a remark of Thomason \cite[after eq.~(0.5)]{thomason_etale}.
-The point is that the Quillen--Lichenbaum conjecture only sheds light on $K_n(X)$ for $n \ge \dim X - 2$, leaving small $n$ in question, but the present paper shows that many higher-dimensional varieties behave like lower-dimensional ones from the perspective of the Quillen--Lichtenbaum conjecture.
+Pedrini and Weibel's purpose in \cite{pw_surfaces} and \cite{pw_varieties} was to use the Lichtenbaum--Quillen conjecture to describe the K-theory of smooth complex varieties, not just with finite coefficients but with integral coefficients.
+The following proposition, which we will use in \S\ref{fano_3folds}, \S\ref{cubic_gm_sec}, and \S\ref{cubic_5fold_sec}, is a reworking of their \cite[Example 6.7]{pw_surfaces} and \cite[Thm.~C]{pw_varieties}, and goes back to a remark of Thomason \cite[after eq.~(0.5)]{thomason_etale}.
+The point is that the Lichtenbaum--Quillen conjecture only sheds light on $K_n(X)$ for $n \ge \dim(X) - 2$, leaving small $n$ in question, but the present paper shows that many higher-dimensional varieties behave like lower-dimensional ones from the perspective of the Lichtenbaum--Quillen conjecture.

 \begin{prop} If $X$ is a smooth complex projective variety, then

 for all $n \ge \max(1,\, \dimQL(X)-2)$.
 The same holds if $X$ is replaced by an admissible subcategory $\A \subset \Dbcoh(X)$. \end{prop} \begin{proof} For brevity set $d = \dimQL(X)$.
 By definition the comparison maps $K_n(X,\Z/m) \to KU^{-n}(X,\Z/m)$ are isomorphisms for $n \ge d-1$ and injective for $n = d-2$.
 Taking direct limits over $m$, we find that the comparison maps $K_n(X,\Q/\Z) \to KU^{-n}(X,\Q/\Z)$ are isomorphisms for $n \ge d-1$ and injective for $n = d-2$.\footnote{The reader may wonder why we did not define $\dimQL(X)$ in terms of the comparison maps with $\Q/\Z$ coefficients in the first place, rather than $\Z/m$ coefficients for all $m$.
 The reason is that there are no Bott maps with $\Q/\Z$ coefficients, so we would lose the spectral sequence of Theorem \ref{spec_seq}.}